trinsic-id/sdk-swift-ui/README.md

 ```

 Create an instance of TrinsicUI and launch a session.
 You can retrieve the launch url from a trusted backend that can reach out to the Trinsic servers.
-[See our backend language examples](https://github.com/trinsic-id/sdk/tree/main/api-typescript/samples).
+[See our API libraries.](https://github.com/trinsic-id/sdk#api-libraries)

 ```swift
 let trinsicUI = TrinsicUI()